 I bleached and dyed most of the bottle brush trees various shades of mint and teal, but I left a few of the trees green.
-I clipped some real evergreen branches and arranged them in my huge West German pottery floor vase.
+I also clipped some real evergreen branches and arranged them in my huge West German pottery floor vase on my hearth, which was a way to add something impactful even though my mantle is narrow.

 - Lemax Pine trees (I used two packages of 21)*